 Skip to main content Skip to footer

 At Youth Action Unlocked, young people from across the North East came together to design projects that could make a real difference in their communities.
-From Newcastle, a group called The Other Direction stepped forward with a project that aimed to address a growing issue among young people: vaping and smoking.
+From Newcastle, The Other Direction group, made up of Daniel, Erin, Jannah, Kate, Lucy and Penny, set out to tackle vaping by raising awareness and encouraging healthier choices among young people.

 About the author